 The City is looking more closely at proposals at five separate locations within Downtown Nashua where changes in the traffic flow might be warranted.
 These areas include:

-- Pearl Street / Temple Street Pairing (reverse the traffic flow, make two ways, or bike lanes, etc.)
+Pearl Street / Temple Street Pairing (reverse the traffic flow)